Strength and Conditioning Insider Secrets [From Pain to Marathon]

 My thought process was that we already know that the human body is biased towards the right.
 If you are always directing your eyes towards the right side, it is going to add to that right sided bias, so you simply reverse that and voila, you can now run a marathon.

 This entire blog is dedicated to showing you the pathway to incredible success in your fitness career.
 And not the type of success that sounds reasonable and rationale.
 I'm talking about scream from the mountaintops, dreams do come true success.
 Each post is intended to bring you one step closer.
-If you'd like to take 20 steps forward, read this e-book on how to win in the fitness industry.
+If you'd like to take 20 steps forward, sign up for one of our free webinars on how to win in the fitness industry.
 Or don't.
 That will make it easier for the rest of us to win.